nexusflowai/NexusBench/README.md

 3. Add the benchmark to the `BENCHMARKS` list in `config.py`

 # Citation

+Please use the following citation when referencing our work:

 ```
 @misc{nexusbench,
       title={NexusBench: FC and Agent Benchmarking Suite},